tkumar012/tkumar012.github.io/index.md

 My dissertation project seeks to understand how welfare programs in developing countries fundamentally change the way in which individuals make demands of the government.
 This project has been generously supported by the [J-PAL Governance Initiative](https://www.povertyactionlab.org/GI), the [Weiss Family Program Fund in Development Economics](https://projects.iq.harvard.edu/wfrde), the [Institute of International Studies at UC Berkeley](https://iis.berkeley.edu), and the [APSA Centennial Center](https://connect.apsanet.org/centennialcenter/).

+I hold an MA in Political Science from the University of California, Berkeley and a BA in Government and Economics from Bowdoin College.